jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Ask yourself, is that the society you want your kids to inherit?
 You can pass-on nice houses and trust-funds, but culture is something rich and poor take as is.

-Every prior crisis, from the [Savings and Loan Crisis](https://en.wikipedia.org/wiki/Savings_and_loan_crisis), [Dot Com Crash](https://en.wikipedia.org/wiki/Dot-com_bubble), and the [Great Recession](https://en.wikipedia.org/wiki/Great_Recession) our politcians could borrow more money to keep the economy humming.
+Crisis should teach us to evolve.
+But, every crisis in recent memory, from the [Savings and Loan Crisis](https://en.wikipedia.org/wiki/Savings_and_loan_crisis), [Dot Com Crash](https://en.wikipedia.org/wiki/Dot-com_bubble), and the [Great Recession](https://en.wikipedia.org/wiki/Great_Recession) our politcians borrowed more money to prevent ard lessons being taught.

+Despite governing over much pain during these setbacks, our Left/Right politics kept squeezing out Main Street's small businesses in favour of bureaucracies inside massive head-offices.

 But this pandemic is something else.
-We can't print more money.
+Printing more money can't kill a virus.
 We can't pretend it didn't happen.
 Our entire society is shutting down.
 And despite doing our jobs and paying our taxes, we have no idea what's going to happen next.

 It shows us how weak our society is, and how right we are to be unhappy with it.
-I mean what were all those eight different bosses doing while Dr. Eck was speaking with patients, and I was speaking with drivers?
-They had control of society and this is haphazard, shock of a reaction to a virus is the result.
+I mean what were all those eight different bosses doing while people like Dr. Eck was speaking with patients, and I was speaking with drivers?
+They had control of society and this haphazard, shock of a reaction to a virus is the result.

+If you want to assume things will go back to normal soon, then please return to watching television broadcasts.
+I'm sure commentators and politicians blaming each other for your problems will entertain you for years to come.

+Covid-19 is a wake-up call to those who want to hear it.
+The truth is, it's not good enough anymore to do your job, go shopping, vote every four years, and assume big government and big business will make a good society for you.

 It all comes down to this one historical fact.
 The Industrial Age ended in 1969.
 The Internet Age started in 1970.
-Since this handoff, we've gotten better and better technology at our fingertips.
-But our work cultures, health-care system, and in general, our way of life was held back by the bureaucratic establishment of the Industrial Age.
+Since this handoff, we've gotten better and better technology at our fingertips in our private lives.
+But our health-care system, work cultures, and in general, our way of life was held back by the bureaucratic establishment of the Industrial Age.

-Covid-19 is a wake-up call to those who want to hear it.

-If you want to assume things will go back to normal soon, then please return to watching television broadcasts.
-I'm sure commentators and politicians blaming each other for your problems will entertain you for years to come.

-The truth is, it's not good enough anymore to do your job, go shopping, vote every four years, and assume big government and big business will make a good society for you.

 We could be doing so much better.
 With digital technology, we can create amazing tools that put the levers of power in our hands.
-We can eliminate nasty commutes, liberate us from eight different bosses, and yes, deal with horrible pandemics with knowledge and skill instead of fear and loathing.
+We can eliminate nasty commutes, liberate us from micro-management, and even deal with horrible pandemics with knowledge and skill instead of fear and loathing.

 To get to this new world, Main Street needs a new philosophy.

 Here it is.
 Its big lesson is this.
 The middle-class must grab hold of apps, computers, and the internet to solve our problems now.
 If we don't, we'll soon be suffering something much worse than unhappiness and scary pandemics.
 There's only so much longer we can keep running our civilization on old—ideological—fumes.

 ## Table of Contents